4paradigm/OpenMLDB/README.md

 ## 4. FAQ

-1. **What are the main usage scenarios?**
+1. **What are the use cases of OpenMLDB?**
-   At present, it mainly provides one-stop feature supply solutions for machine training model and reasoning, including feature calculation, feature storage, feature access service and other functions.
-In addition, OpenMLDB itself also contains an efficient and fully functional time series database, which is used in finance, IoT and other fields.
+   At present, it mainly provides a full-stack FeatureOps solutions for machine learning applications.
+Its major functionality consists of feature extraction, feature storage, feature serving, feature sharing, and so on.
+In addition, OpenMLDB is built based on an efficient and fully functional time-series database, which is used in finance, IoT and other fields.
-2. **How did OpenMLDB develop?**
+2. **How does OpenMLDB evolve?**
-   OpenMLDB originated from the [Fourth Paradigm](https://www.4paradigm.com/) commercial platform of leading artificial intelligence platform provider.
-We have abstracted, enhanced and community-friendly several core components of commercial products as data supply, and formed them into a systematic open-source product to help more enterprises realize digital transformation at low cost.
-Before OpenMLDB was open-source, it had been deployed and launched in hundreds of scenarios as one of the commercial components of the Fourth Paradigm.
+   OpenMLDB originated from the commercial product of [4Paradigm](https://www.4paradigm.com/) (a leading artificial intelligence service provider).
+The core team has abstracted, enhanced and developed community-friendly features based on the commercial product to make it publicly available as an open-source project, in order to benefit more enterprises to achieve successful digital transformations at low cost.
+Before OpenMLDB was open-source, it had been successfully deployed in hundreds of real-world applications as one of the components in 4Paradigm's commercial products.
 3. **Is OpenMLDB a feature store?**
-   OpenMLDB contains all the functions of a feature store, but provides a more complete full stack scheme of FeatureOps.
-In addition to feature storage, it also has SQL based database development experience, feature calculation, feature online, enterprise level operation and maintenance and other functions.
+   OpenMLDB contains all the functions of a feature store, but provides a more complete full-stack FeatureOps solution, which includes feature store, SQL based development experience, a tailored Spark distribution for offline feature extraction, highly optimized indexing for real-time feature extraction, feature serving, and industry features (such as monitoring and high-availability).
+Furthermore, OpenMLDB is also used as a high performance time-series database besides FeatureOps.
-4. **Why does OpenMLDB choose SQL as the development language and provide database development experience?**
+4. **Why does OpenMLDB choose SQL as the programming language for users?**
-   SQL has the characteristics of concise syntax expression and powerful functions.
-The selection of SQL and database development experience reduces the development threshold on one hand, and makes it easier for cross department cooperation and sharing on the other hand.
-In addition, the practical experience based on OpenMLDB shows that SQL has complete functions in the expression of feature calculation and has withstood the test of practice for a long time.
+   SQL has the elegant syntax but yet powerful expression ability.
+SQL based programming experience reduces the learning curve of using OpenMLDB, and further makes it easier for cross department cooperation and sharing.
+In addition, based on the experience of developing and deploying hundreds of real-world applications using OpenMLDB, it shows that SQL has complete functions in the expression of feature extraction and has withstood the test of practice for a long time.
-5. **How to get technical support**
-   Welcome to our community to provide you with support.

 ## 3. Build & Install